Governance

 Sysmex strongly advocates respect for human rights and the elimination of discrimination in its Global Compliance Code, has established Human Rights Policy, and works to create corporate management and workplace environments that respect all employees' human rights.
 This code and policy are in keeping with the UN’s Guiding Principles on Business and Human Rights, as well as the spirit of the ILOʼs Core Labor Standards, which define the minimum labor standards that must be preserved in the workplace.

 To ensure that these principles are effectively put into practice, Sysmex has clarified its zero-tolerance policy regarding discrimination, harassment, forced labor, and child labor, and conducts various types of training to ensure employee awareness of these matters.
-Sysmex joined in the UN Global Compact in 2011 and clarified its corporate stance in relation to the Compact’s Ten Principles regarding human rights, labor, the environment, and anti-corruption.
+We joined the UN Global Compact in 2011 and clarified our corporate stance in relation to the Compact’s Ten Principles regarding human rights, labor, the environment, and anti-corruption.

 Identifying Risks to Human Rights (Human Rights Due Diligence)